 The credit claimed is limited to \$15,000 a year for each qualified disadvantaged employee.
+It may be carried forward for 10 years.

 Part D - Tax credit for relocation costs

 A QHTC is allowed a credit (subject to a dollar limitation) against its DC corporate franchise tax for each dollar reimbursed to or paid on behalf of each qualified employee for relocation costs.
 The credit may not exceed: